 It isn’t a particularly useful response to daily life.
 In fact, chronic stress can make us sick, leading to high blood pressure and heart disease, contribute to asthma, digestive disorders, cancer and other health problems.
 Though some stress is an inevitable aspect of life, there are ways you can calm your anxious mind, and by correlation, your body’s response to it.

 Easy stress-busting tips to help deal with stress every day

 Exercise and stress

 You know exercise is good for you, and when you’re stressed you just don’t feel like it.
-Yet stress is a crucial palliative to stress and anxiety.
-It pumps up your endorphins, the brains feel-good neurotransmitters, sometimes known as a runner’s high.
+Yet exercise is a crucial palliative to stress and anxiety.
+It pumps up your endorphins, the brain’s feel-good neurotransmitters, sometimes known as a runner’s high.
 Any form of exercise can create the feeling.